genicsblog/genicsblog.com/_drafts/supabase-database-next.md

 ```

 Now, we're going to upload the form data to Supabase Database!
-Here's how we're gonna do it:
+Here's how to do it:

 ```jsx
 const handleSubmit = async () => {